 Carie Small wrote -

 On August 28, 2011 Tropical Storm Irene hit New England with the brunt of it's force in my home state of Vermont.
 The storm caused flash flooding, power outages and destruction of roads, bridges and property statewide.
-There have been reports that this could be the worse flood in Vermont since 1927.
+This is the worst flood Vermont has had in a CENTURY!

 Over 200 roads in the state have been closed or completely washed away, leaving people either unable to get to their homes or stuck in their houses that are now flooded with river water.